ONLYOFFICE/onlyoffice-plone/README.md

 To enable plugin, go to `Site Setup` -> `Add-ons`and press the `Install` button.

-## Configuring Plone-ONLYOFFICE integration plugin
+## Configuring Plone ONLYOFFICE integration plugin

 To configure plugin go to `Site Setup`.
 Scroll down to `Add-ons Configuration` section and press the `ONLYOFFICE Configuration` button.